Dietetic Internship Program

 - At least 80% of program interns complete program/degree requirements within 15 months/ (150% of the program length).*

 - Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation.*

 - At least 90% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.*

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.*

-- At least 80% of graduates’ employer responses will indicate “yes” on the graduate survey when asked if the graduate was prepared for an entry-level dietetics position.*
+- At least 80% of graduates’ employer responses will indicate “agree” or "strongly agree" on the graduate survey when asked if the graduate was prepared for an entry-level dietetics position.*